-- Any challenge to the legality of these Regulations, or, with the exception of decisions taken pursuant to Article 4.7.5 (which can only be appealed in accordance with Article 5.1.1 below), to any decision made by the ICC under these Regulations (including any decision to recognise and enforce the decision of a National Cricket Federation in accordance with these Regulations) must name the ICC as a respondent and must be brought by way of arbitration before the ICC Disputes Resolution Committee in accordance with its Terms of Reference. - 5.1.1 A challenge to the decision of the ICC's Chief Executive Officer made pursuant to Article 4.7.5.5 may only be brought before the ICC Disputes Resolution Committee on one of the following grounds: - 5.1.1.1 The ICC's Chief Executive Officer conducted the proceedings in a way that was substantially unfair and prejudicial to the appealing party; - 5.1.1.2 The ICC's Chief Executive Officer misinterpreted, failed to apply or wrongly applied these Regulations or the applicable law, or failed to consider relevant evidence; - 5.1.1.3 Materially relevant evidence has come to light which was not available to or could not reasonably have been discovered by the appealing party before the challenged decision was rendered; and/or - 5.1.1.4 The ICC's Chief Executive Officer came to a decision no reasonable decision-maker could have come to (whether in respect to liability, sanction, or any other relevant matter). - These Regulations shall be governed by and shall be construed in accordance with English law.
-Strictly without prejudice to the arbitration provisions set out in Articles 4.6 and 5.1, disputes relating to these Regulations shall be subject to the exclusive jurisdiction of the English Courts. - 5.3 Any challenge to any decision made by a National Cricket Federation pursuant to these Regulations shall be brought in accordance with the dispute resolution provisions in that National Cricket Federation's rules and regulations.
+- Any challenge to the legality of these Regulations, or to any decision made by the ICC under these Regulations (including any decision to recognise and enforce the decision of a National Cricket Federation in accordance with these Regulations), must name the ICC as a respondent and must be brought by way of arbitration before the ICC Disputes Resolution Committee in accordance with its Terms of Reference. - 5.3 These Regulations shall be governed by and shall be construed in accordance with English law.
+Strictly without prejudice to the arbitration provisions set out in Articles 4.6 and 5.2, disputes relating to these Regulations shall be subject to the exclusive jurisdiction of the English Courts. - 5.4 Any challenge to any decision made by a National Cricket Federation pursuant to these Regulations shall be brought in accordance with the dispute resolution provisions in that National Cricket Federation's rules and regulations.